GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 ==== Impact of input signal representation

 The the neural network is expected to extract the relevant localization information from the audio signal provided as input.

-#draft[TODO: say that it is a binaural array]
+This section explores the importance of the choice of the input features fed into the network.
+Here, the sensors consist in a binaural microphone array of two omnidirectional transducers.

 In this work, we focus on time-frequency representations.
 Adaptations of 2D convolutions to complex tensors do exist and have already been used in the #acr("SSL") literature.
 In @krause_comparison_2021, Krause et al. present this variation along with its benefits (Section II.B).
-In this work though, regular 2D convolutions have been employed and the complex-valued #acr("STFT") were needed to be converted to real values.
+Here, however, regular 2D convolutions have been employed and the complex-valued #acr("STFT") were needed to be converted to real values.
 To achieve this, two schemes were compared:
 - On the one hand, both the real and imaginary parts of the complex data can populate the two real resulting matrices:
   $